mrbing47/stream/README.md

 This server is useful in this hard time of quarantine period.
 Using this server, stream all your entertainment content over your LAN so that others can enjoy without using internet or copying the file over their device, while maintaining a social distance.

+It has features like:

+-   Impressive and Responsive UI.
+-   Join or Create Room, or watch personlly.
+-   Synchronised Video Playback in the room across all members.
+-   Controls of the video will be controled by the Leader (one who created the room by default).
+-   Real-time messaging in the Room so everyone can share their thoughts.

 ---

 ## Project Setup